 The most straightforward measure of success is your revenue.
 Are you closing more deals and bringing in more money?
 It’s a simple question with a powerful answer.
 According to recent data, an impressive 83% of sales teams using AI saw their revenue increase.
 This isn't a coincidence.
 AI deal desks streamline the proposal process, allowing your team to respond to more opportunities with higher quality answers.
 By reducing the time it takes to generate RFPs and other sales documents, your team can focus its energy on activities that directly lead to sales, making revenue growth a tangible outcome of your investment.

-Calculate Time and Cost Savings
+Measure Your Time and Cost Savings

 Think about how much time your team currently spends on repetitive administrative tasks.
 AI is brilliant at handling things like data entry and updating records, which frees up your sales reps to do what they do best: sell.
 This shift doesn't just save time; it saves money.
 When your team can create first-draft proposals in minutes instead of hours, the operational cost per deal drops significantly.
 You can calculate these savings by tracking the time spent on proposals before and after implementing an AI tool.
 This efficiency means your team can handle a larger volume of deals without needing to expand headcount.

-Monitor Your Deal Velocity
+Is Your Deal Velocity Increasing?

 Deal velocity measures how quickly an opportunity moves through your sales pipeline from initial contact to a closed deal.
 A slow proposal process is often a major bottleneck that stalls momentum.
 AI helps you predict future sales by analyzing past performance, but it also actively speeds up the current cycle.
 An AI-powered deal desk can instantly pull the most relevant and accurate information for any proposal, cutting down on research and writing time.
 This acceleration means you can get proposals into the hands of prospects faster, shorten your sales cycle, and recognize revenue sooner.